-Xue-Song Yang received the B. Eng.
-Applied Electronic degree in from Technology Huazhong University of Science and Technology (HUST), Wuhan, China, and the Ph.D. degree in Radio Physics from UESTC, Chengdu, China.
+Xue-Song Yang received the B. Eng. degree in Applied Electronic Technology from Huazhong University of Science and Technology (HUST), Wuhan, China, and the Ph.D. degree in Radio Physics from UESTC, Chengdu, China.

 She joined the UESTC in 2002, where she is currently an associate professor.
 From Jan.
 2007 to July 2008, she was a senior research associate and then a research fellow at the City University of Hong Kong.
 From Dec.
 2009 to Dec.
 2010, she was a Visiting Scholar at the University of Southern California, USA.
 Her current research interests include reconfigurable antennas, UWB antennas, MIMO antennas, and wireless communications channel modeling.